Skip to content

 For tax purposes, creator income is generally anything of value you receive because of your creator work.
 That includes cash, digital payments, free products tied to content, ad revenue, tips and subscriptions.

-The most common categories Canadian creators see:
+The most common categories Canadian creators and influencers see:

-• Brand deals and sponsorships
+• Brand deals and sponsorships (cash and gifted)

-• Affiliate commissions
+• Affiliate commissions (LTK, Amazon Associates, ShareASale, Impact, brand-direct)

-• Tips, donations, subs and bits
+• Tips, donations, bits, Stars and gifts

-• Digital products (presets, templates, courses, ebooks)
+• Digital products (presets, templates, courses, ebooks, Notion templates)

 • Reimbursements from brands or agencies